HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Approvers:

 - At the *DCP PM* or *DCP Architecture* meeting, review the **Shepherd** summary.
-If there is rough consensus to approve the RFC, replace "rfc-final-review" with "rfc-approved"
+If there is rough consensus to approve the RFC, replace "rfc-oversight-review" with "rfc-approved"

 #### Author(s):
 - Rename the RFC from `0000-my-feature.md` to `rfc####-my-feature.md` (with leading zeros) where `####` is the next available RFC number